bdeckard92/dupUT/02-Lesson-Plans/11-Express/README.md

 ## Heads-Up

 * Next week, you will introduce SQL.
-Let the students know that they will need to install both MySQL server and the MySQL Shell before they begin Module 12.
+Let the students know that they will need to install both MySQL server and the MySQL Shell before they begin Module 12

-* Be sure to install MySQL server and the MySQL Shell on your machine.
+* Be sure to install MySQL server and the MySQL Shell on your machine

 ## Resources